Benefit Claims Fraud & The Role of Private InvestigationJune 23, 2022

-Insurance fraud across North America tends to increase as warmer weather arrives.
+Benefit claims fraud across North America tends to increase as warmer weather arrives.
 Fraudulent claims can result in significant losses and, in some circumstances, put your business in jeopardy.
 Workplace investigations can address employee insurance fraud and ensure that the claims made by your workers are, in fact, true.

 Without the right efforts to protect and fight against claims fraud, many employers are opening the door to extensive losses due to abuse of worker’s compensation, sick leave, and disability.
 Many third-party investigation companies can act in your best interest and get to the bottom of suspected insurance fraud within your business.

-Claims Fraud Statistics for Business Owners
+Statistics for Benefit Claims Fraud For Business Owners

 Looking back at 2018, before the pandemic began, the Association of Certified Fraud Examiners reported that corporations faced a loss of over 5% of their total annual revenues due to their employees indulging in fraud.
-Combine this with today’s issues of worker absenteeism and labor shortages creates a recipe for disaster, especially for small corporations, and must be addressed before it’s too late.
+Combining this with today’s issues of worker absenteeism and labor shortages creates a recipe for disaster, especially for small corporations, and must be addressed before it’s too late.

 An investment into a proper workplace investigation service can pay dividends in the long run, helping to maintain your bottom line and ensure your workforce is rooted in honesty and integrity.